BenUCL/TwoTowerRetreival/README.md

 # Two-Tower Retrieval Model
+This project tackles a search and retrieval problem.
+We take the open source MS MARCO dataset, curated by Bing, and train a model to embed new documents and search these with queries.

-This project implements a Two-Tower neural retrieval model for the MS MARCO dataset.
-Queries and their associated positive passages are encoded separately via two separate RNN encoders, and training uses a custom triplet loss with dynamic in-batch negatives.
+Queries and their associated positive passages are encoded separately via two separate RNN encoders, and training uses a custom contrastive triplet loss with dynamic in-batch negatives.
+Once training is completed, the test portion of the data is embedded and stored to disk.
+New quieries are then embedded and search across the document embeddings applied via dot product.

 ---